adrien-glg/onnx-decomposer_local/README_preliminaries.md

 ## Preliminaries

+The preliminaries involve 3 main steps:
+- Converting the Jupyter notebook to Python
+- Converting the ML model to ONNX format
+- If needed, converting the input file to a supported format

 From the `root` of the project (`onnx-decomposer_local` folder):

 Configure the file `general_config.ini` with the name of the project.